-Dr. Caron practiced medicine in London, Ontario, for a short time, before moving to Morpeth in 1888.
+Dr. Caron practiced medicine in London, Ontario, for a short period of time, before moving to Morpeth in 1888.

 Dr. Caron married Nettie May Clark on the 9th of July, 1889 in Detroit, Michigan.
 Mrs. Caron was born in Detroit on the 1st of June, 1864, the daughter of David Charles Clark and the former Marcella Shaw.
 Her siblings included; Lizzie, Charley and Mamie.
 Mrs. Caron was educated in the Detroit School System.

-According to the 1891 Census, Dr. and Mrs. Caron family were living in Morpeth with a 10 year old daughter also named Nettie.
+According to the 1891 census, Dr. and Mrs. Caron were living in Morpeth with a 10 year old daughter also named Nettie.
 (It is unknown if Nettie was from a previous relationship, or an adopted child.)
 Dr. Caron advertised his practice in the 1891 Farmers and Business Directory under the sub-title of Morpeth.
 Later that year, Dr. and Mrs. Caron moved to Detroit, Michigan.
 Their son George Clark Caron was born on the 3rd of September, 1892 and their daughter Margaret Elizabeth Caron was born on the 10th of March, 1902.
 George Jr. drowned on the 21st of August, 1916 in Goderich, Ontario.
 At the time of his death, he was a student at the University of Michigan.
 He was buried at Woodlawn Cemetery in Detroit, Michigan.

 Dr. Caron was a member of the Grace Hospital Dispensary Staff.
 He was a professor of Paedology in the Detroit Homeopathic College.
 He was a member of the Homeopathic Medical Society of the State of Michigan and he was a member of the American Institute of Homeopathy.
 He served as President of the Detroit Practitioners Society.
 Dr. Caron was a member of the Ancient Order of Foresters and a Mason.